inverno-io/inverno-mods/inverno-security-http/README.md

 <img class="shadow mb-4" src="doc/img/form_hello.png" alt="Form hello"/>

-> We described a basic form login flow but it can be extended to match more complex or specific security requirements.
+> We described a basic form login flow, but it can be extended to match more complex or specific security requirements.
 >
 > For instance, two-factors authentication could be implemented quite easily by providing a custom login form that would include a second authentication factor in addition to the login credentials and a specific login credentials authenticator that would check that factor as well, it is even possible to use the standard `UserAuthenticator` and just chain another authenticator to validate the second factor.